jieren123/Bigdata_Project_Recommender_System/README.md

 ## Dataset Description
 The dataset used is taken from Netflix.
 - The dataset format:
-	- A short sample of the Movies and their numbers are extracted in a file called 'movie_title.txt' -1.Dinosaur Planet
+	-  Movies ID and their names are extracted in a file called 'movie_title.txt'
-		-2.Isle of Man TT 2004 Review
-		-3,Character
-		-4,Paula Abdul's Get Up & Dance
-		-5,The Rise and Fall of ECW
-		-6,Sick
-		7,8 Man
-		8,What the #$*!
-Do We Know!?
-		9,Class of Nuke 'Em High 2
-		10,Fighter
+		- For example:  1,Dinosaur Planet 1 is movie ID; Dinosaur Planet is movie name

 	- A short-listed file excepted as follows:
 		Each file contains of the customer ID, the movie ID and ranking score.